iDevoid/hoshikawa-stardust/README.md

-# risu-peanuts
+# hoshikawa-stardust
-The source code of [ayundarisu.moe](https://ayundarisu.moe) webpage, this is fan made and not related to Nijisanji Company.
+The source code of [hoshikawa.moe](https://hoshikawa.moe) webpage, this is fan made and not related to Nijisanji Company.

 ## Related Projects I've made
 - [iofi.moe source code](https://github.com/iDevoid/iofi-ufo)